vsmjs/vsm-dictionary-uniprot/README.md

 The columns requested are the same as in the `getEntries(options, cb)` case as well as the mapping shown in the table above.
-Queries requesting for string matches **always** return results sorted based on an internal, Uniprot-specific score value (note the `sort=score` in the URL).
-This practically ensures that the most requested and best-quality results will be the ones returned first and they are the same as what you would expect when searching a term in the the main search box of the Uniprot website: `https://www.uniprot.org/uniprot/?query=tp53&sort=score`.
+Queries requesting for string matches **always** return results sorted based on an internal, UniProt-specific score value (note the `sort=score` in the URL).
+This practically ensures that the most requested and best-quality results will be the ones returned first and they are the same as what you would expect when searching a term in the the main search box of the UniProt website: `https://www.uniprot.org/uniprot/?query=tp53&sort=score`.

 For the `limit` and `offset` parameters the same things apply as in the `getEntries` specification.
-No sorting whatsoever is done on the client after the results are returned from Uniprot's REST API.
+No sorting whatsoever is done on the client after the results are returned from UniProt's REST API.

 ## License